 It takes a good 20 minutes of prep work to get this chicken potato casserole in the oven, most of that being chopping.
 A lot of people complain about these kinds of recipes, but I really don’t mind the chopping one bit.
 When I’m exhausted after work and my mind is a million miles away, thinking about a hundred different things, simplicity is king.
 I go into auto pilot and want an easy recipe that I can totally zone out on.
 Even better if I can pop it in the oven and forget it for a while.

 Here’s what this dish looks like pre-baked.
 Doesn’t that just scream simplicity at its finest?
+No, it isn’t your classic casserole with some kind of bread-like filling.
+Its just simple ingredients tossed together with a lot of flavor.
+No binder needed.

 Plus, can I get an amen for only having to clean one dish?
 My lazy dish doing tendencies strike again!